fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 Creating this file takes about 85 seconds on my system.
-The resulting file is about 9.5 GB, reducing the amount of hard drive space needed to store this data by about 60%.
+The resulting file is about 9.5 GB, reducing the amount of hard drive space needed to store the data by about 60%.

 The `read_parquet()` function will load this dataset the next time you need to work with it: